farzamgl/zynq-farm/README.md

 ## Getting started
 ### Allocating jobs
 First, you need to statically allocate the benchmarks to each board in `Makefile.frag`.
 The boards are named by their local IP address.
 Currently we have 20 Ultra96v2 boards on the `192.168.3.80-99` address range.
-The board at `192.168.3.99` is reserved for CI so that leaves us with 19 boards at `192.168.3.80-98`.
+The boards at `192.168.3.98-99` are reserved for CI so that leaves us with 18 boards at `192.168.3.80-97`.
 Finally, you should copy your NBF files to the `benchs` directory so the boards can access them for testing.

 ### Setting up the Makefile
 Next, to make sure multiple users do not corrupt each others mountpoints on the boards, you need to update the `USER` variable in the Makefile to your name.
 So a mountpoint will be created at `/home/xilinx/$(USER)/mnt/nfs_client` for your work.